drzo/stackblitz.zip/app/README.md

-# StackBlitz.zip
+# stackblitz.zip

-A simple [Nitro](https://nitro.build) API that lets you download StackBlitz projects programmatically by changing the domain from `stackblitz.com` to `stackblitz.zip`.
+A simple [Nitro](https://nitro.build) API that lets you download [StackBlitz](https://stackblitz.com/) projects programmatically by changing the domain from `stackblitz.com` to `stackblitz.zip`.

 Deployed on Vercel at [stackblitz.zip](https://stackblitz.zip).

+> [!IMPORTANT]
+> This project is not affiliated with or endorsed by StackBlitz in any way.
+Users are responsible for ensuring their use of this tool complies with [StackBlitz's Terms of Service](https://stackblitz.com/terms-of-service).
+Please review their terms before using this tool.

 ## Usage